 Canadian harmonized sport concussion protocol template

-This template provides an example of a concussion protocol that aligns with the Canadian Guideline on Concussion in Sport.
+This template provides an example of a concussion protocol that aligns with the Canadian Guideline on Concussion in Sport, 2nd edition.

 -